jannikmi/extremitypathfinder/docs/1_usage.rst

 If there is no explicit boundary polygon, pass ``None`` instead.
-The environment then uses the smallest axis-aligned rectangle spanning all hole vertices as its boundary.
+The environment is then unbounded, so query points may lie anywhere outside the holes.
 At least one hole must be supplied.

 .. code-block:: python